gql-dart/ferry/docs/migration-generator2.md

 );
 ```

-When you construct data objects manually, `G__typename` is required on most classes.
+When you construct data objects manually, `G__typename` defaults for concrete
+object types when it can be inferred, but remains required for interface/union
+dispatch and `__unknown` cases.
 If you only use `fromJson`, it will be filled in for you.

 ## 4) Copying data (rebuild -> copyWith)